IceGreb/Thesis/README.md

-# Thesis
+# MetaSA-scan
-Pipeline for metagenomics data analysis and handling
+Nextflow Pipeline for metagenomics data analysis and enzyme discovery using Interproscan and hmmer